K. J. Stroud: Early years

 He was selected to All-City and All-State teams while at high school.
 He was named to the Brooklyn Big 44 team while at high school.
+He played his final season of high school football at Fork Union Military Academy in Virginia before enrolling at Rutgers.

 College career

 He played college football at Rutgers for his Freshman and Sophomore season then transferred to Bethune-Cookman for his Junior and Senior seasons.
 While at Rutgers for his Freshman and Sophomore seasons, he had a total of 17 Receptions, 169 Receiving yards and no touchdowns.